Welcome to my quick guide on deploying NetApp’s ONTAP Cloud into Azure.

 It’s also important to understand the licensing model and underlying VM sizes.
 You’ll need to know this during the provisioning process so now’s a good time to plan if you haven’t already.
 You can read more about the licensing and sizes here.

 You’ll also be asked whether you want Premium Storage or Standard Storage, essentially SSD vs. HDD storage.
 Oh, of course there are different costs associated which you can read about here, along with the throughput per disk numbers.

-While I don’t believe you can change the speed of the underlying disks (you’d likely have to simply stand up a new ONTAP Cloud instance and move the data) you can change the VM size if your needs change.
+If, down the road you need to change the size of your ONTAP Cloud VM, you can do that though it will be a disruptive change.
+A set of allocated drives in an aggregate cannot be change on the fly though.
+If you have additional supported capacity on the VM you can instead add a new aggregate with new drives and non-disruptively move the volume over.
+If you don’t have any additional room on the VM you can stand up a new ONTAP Cloud VM and SnapMirror the data over efficiently.
 There’s also a configuration option that affects write speed which changes how ONTAP responds to writes.
 If write speed is set to normal incoming writes will be written on the disk before acknowledgement is returned.
 If write speed is set to high those writes will be acknowledged when they hit the system memory.
 Writes to memory are a lot faster, but this being a virtualized environment, there is no battery backup for the cache.
 This means that a service disruption could result in data loss.
 NetApp has a brief article on write speed here.
 Good news is that you can change this later, though it will require an outage.